joerter/japanese-blog/career/microsite-talk.md

 - Thesis statement: "In this talk, I'll share our journey from AngularJS to React, highlighting the challenges we faced and the innovative solution we implemented using microfrontends."

+### Extra Notes
+- Please interrupt and ask questions.
+I’m sharing my experience and want to hear yours.
+That’s what motivated me to give this talk
+- Bring stickers for people to grab after with questions
+- 2016
+- Anyone developing in 2016?
+- Anyone remember angular js?
+- Still using angular js?
+- I had an angular js and browserify pipe line that was sweet
+- Show deprecation of angular along with other tech news in 2016

+- Who has found themselves in this situation where you perhaps need to rewrite to get off of an old or unsupported platform?
+- Not everything may be applicable, but I hope this talk inspires you or gives you ideas

 ## II.
 The Problem